rwcitek/Docker.jupyter-lab/README.md

 This runs a Jupyter lab within Docker and listens on port :5051 on the Docker host.
-The image builds upon the existing Docker image of [Jupyter Notebook](https://hub.docker.com/r/jupyter/datascience-notebook) by adding in engines for Julia and Bash, among others.
+The image builds upon the existing Docker image of [Jupyter Notebook](https://hub.docker.com/r/jupyter/datascience-notebook) by adding in kernels for Julia and Bash, among others.
 It also saves any created Jupyter notebooks on a shared folder with the host.
 This allows for notebooks to persist across different Docker container instances.